8base/Documentation/docs/backend/8base-console-authentication.md

 ### 2. Issuance

 When an auth provider authenticates a user, it issues an `idToken`.
 Think of the `idToken` as a temporary passport that contains information about the user that authenticated.
 This `idToken` get's returned to the front-end application.
-It can be stored and used to authenticate API requests made to and 8base workspace.
+It can be stored and used to authenticate API requests made to an 8base workspace.

 _To dive deeper into idTokens (JSON Web Tokens), please visit [https://jwt.io/](https://jwt.io/)_